MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form-copilot.md

 An easy way to add a form to your Power Pages website is to ask Copilot to create one for you.
 Describe the form you need.
 Copilot builds a form based on your description and offers a preview for you to check.
 You can [add the form](add-form.md) to your site as it is, edit it first, or start over with a different description.

 :::image type="content" source="media/add-form-copilot/describe-form.svg" alt-text="Screenshot of the form creation page in the Copilot for Power Pages preview.":::

-> [!IMPORTANT]
->
-> - To understand the capabilities and limitations of this feature, see [FAQ for creating AI-generated form or multistep form](../faqs-create-form.md)

 ## Create a form with Copilot